VOC: The Good, Bad, and Ugly Feedback – How and Why to Capture It All!

 “Voice of the customer is the customer’s voice, expectations, preferences, comments, of a product or service in discussion.
 It is the statement made by the customer on a particular product or service.” – SixSigma Institute

 Collect the good, the bad, and the ugly for a dynamic program that helps fill gaps and identify potential issues.
-Just because the feedback may not all be good, doesn’t mean it’s useful; in fact, I’d assume that if you collected all super great feedback on your product, it would remain stagnant when it comes to product innovation or growth, and your customers would never be offered something new.
+Even if the feedback isn’t all positive, it can still be useful.
+Collecting only positive feedback could lead to stagnation in product innovation and growth.
+This approach might prevent you from introducing new features or improvements to your customers.
 After long, product relevance would fall flat.

 Information collection methods you can use right now to strengthen your VOC program: